MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/New-PSSessionConfigurationFile.md

 ### -TypesToProcess
 Adds the specified type files (.ps1xml) to sessions that use the session configuration.
 Enter the type file names.
-The value of this parameter must be a full or absolute path to type file names.
+The value of this parameter must be a full or absolute path of type file names.

 ```yaml
 Type: String[]